anapdh/todo-list/README.md

 ### Run

-Run the application by launching your local webserver and index.html file in the browser: http://127.0.0.1:5500/dist/index.html
+Run the application by typing `npm run start` or by launching your local webserver after bundle: http://localhost:8080/.

 ## Authors